monarch-initiative/mondo/_pages/workshop.md

 #### Description:

 The workshop focused on defining ontology patterns and community development processes for ontological disease descriptions.
 Specifically, there was a need to provision multiple attributes to a disease for computational classification.
 The attributes need to take into account penetrance, expressivity, genetic variation, histology, biomarkers, temporality, somatic and mosaic characteristics, environmental interactions, etc. There was a need to enable expert curation groups such as in ClinGen, EBI, Orphanet, GARD, MedGen, and OMIM to create disease definitions on the fly, capture the provenance and evidence robustly, and have an identifier for use immediately.
 This workshop included invited curators, clinicians and ontologists and provided an opportunity to get an overview of Mondo and the source terminologies, as well as networking opportunities.
+See more details [here](https://monarch-initiative.github.io/phenomics/pages/mondo.html).

 #### Date and Location